finos/greenkey-discovery-sdk/README.md

 ## Discovery Examples Directory Overview
-Each discovery example contains a folder named `custom`, which in turn contains the required two items for launching Discovery: `intents.json` and the `entities` folder.
+Each discovery example contains a folder named `custom`, which in turn contains the required `definitions.yaml` file.
-Some examples contain a `schemas.json` file to customize the return json.
+Some examples contain a `schemas` key in the `definitions.yaml` file to customize the return json.
 They also contain example scripts to see how the particular configuration will detect entities.

 ```
 examples
-└── room_dialing
+└── digit
     ├── custom
-    │   ├── entities
-    │   │   └── digit.py
-    │   └── intents.json
+    │   └── definitions.yaml
     ├── send_transcript_to_discovery.sh
     └── tests.txt
 ```

-## The 'room_dialing' Interpreter Example
+## The 'digit' Interpreter Example

-1) Test cases for the room dialing example are in `examples/room_dialing/tests.txt`
+1) Test cases for the room dialing example are in `examples/digit/tests.txt`
     ```
+    intent_whitelist: digit

     test: dial number
     transcript: please dial eight
-    digit: 8
+    room_number: 8

     test: dial number
     transcript: press one eight
-    digit: 1
+    room_number: 1
     ...
     ```